AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <language>

 A tool supports one or more languages.
-If you don't specify any language, the tool applies to all languages and the switches editor page is displayed for all languages.
+If you do not specify any language, the tool applies to all languages and the switches editor page is displayed for all languages.
 If at least one language is specified, the switches editor page will only be displayed if that language is supported by the